Harnessing The Microbiome To Curb Hunger

 There’s a new front in the battle of the bulge.
 Scientists think reprogramming microbes in our guts might be the secret to achieving a slim stomach.

-Last year, researchers led by Vanderbilt University’s Sean S. Davies showed that mice fed bacteria genetically engineered to produce N-acylphosphatidylethanolamines, or NAPEs, stayed slimmer on a high-fat diet compared with mice that were fed different bacteria or mice that were given no bacteria at all.
-The effects lasted weeks after the researchers stopped feeding the rodents the genetically engineered bacteria.
+Last year, researchers led by Vanderbilt University’s Sean S. Davies showed that mice fed bacteria genetically engineered to produce N-acylphosphatidylethanolamines, or NAPEs, stayed slimmer on a high-fat diet compared with mice that were fed different bacteria or none at all.

 NAPEs are produced naturally in the small intestine after food consumption and have been linked to feelings of fullness.
 “It appears that people who are obese don’t make enough of those compounds in response to food, and that may be one of the reasons they tend to overeat,” according to Davies.